Each uniform edition is symbolic of the Lakers principles maintained throughout our long-storied history.

 Notice, the tape detail encompassing all the Lakers colors.

 After seven years at the Los Angeles Memorial Sports Arena, we moved to the Forum in 1967.
 In addition to the new arena, the Lakers’ owner at the time, Jack Kent Cooke, instituted a new color scheme — purple and gold.
 He felt the hues gave us a regal connotation.
-For over 50 years, Lakers purple has personified the team’s nobility, power, and ambition.
+Today, in addition to purple and gold, the black paneling acknowledges the Showtime era.

 The Uniform Philosophy